skupperproject/refdog/input/resources/site.md

 A place where components of your application are running.
 Sites are linked to form application networks.

-There can be only one site resource per namespace.
+There can be only one Site resource per namespace.

 ~~~ yaml
 apiVersion: skupper.io/v1alpha1